bidursapkota00/sl/JS.md

 Good JavaScript follows these conventions:

 - Use camelCase for variables and functions
+- variable names should start with a letter, underscore (\_), or dollar sign ($), avoid reserved keywords, and be descriptive and meaningful.
 - Use PascalCase for constructors
 - Use meaningful names
 - Proper indentation and Consistent spacing
-- semicolons to separate statements is considered good practice, but they are not always required
+- Semicolons to separate statements is considered good practice, but they are not always required
 - Use curly braces to indicate code blocks
 - Use comments to explain your code and improve its readability
 - Include error handling in your code to prevent crashes and unexpected behavior.
 Use try/catch statements to handle errors gracefully.